mitchell-kennedy123/weatherServer/README.md

 ### Bonus Marks - JSON Parsing

-My JSON parser functionality for the bonus marks is within the `common/WeatherDataSerializer` class.
+My JSON parser functionality for the bonus marks is within the `common/WeatherDataSerializer` class and is tested in the `WeatherDataSerializerTest` class.

 ### Initial Design Sketch